Scott O’Brien

 Software Development

-• Experience building software and tooling to monitor and control routers in large-scale environments.
+• Building software and tooling to monitor and control routers in large-scale environments.

 • Collaborate across teams to plan large pipelines for managing network deployment automation.